keraban-rocha/ibov-trading/README.md

 ## Simple moving averages (SMA)

-We call it "simple" because we don't apply some weight on, for exemple, the most recent prices, all prices have the same weight.And we call it "moving" because each new period, we update that average by including the latest and removing the oldest information (on our case, prices).
+We call it "simple" because we don't apply some weight on, for example, the most recent prices, all prices have the same weight.
+And we call it "moving" because each new period, that average is updated by including the latest price and removing the oldest one.
 The formula to calculate it is as follows (n is the number of periods we are looking back to calculate the average):

 ![image](https://github.com/keraban-rocha/ibov-trading/assets/123394105/41fec533-dad4-4ec2-8a31-02fbb0382fc3)